 - Equity Financing (ratio of net assets to total assets)

 This ratio reflects the ability of a hospital to take on more debt and is measured by the proportion of total assets financed by equity.
 Low values indicate a hospital has used substantial debt financing to fund asset acquisition and, therefore, may have difficulty taking on more debt to finance further asset acquisition.

 The following items are individual line items from the Quarterly Financial Statements.

 - Total Surplus (Loss): Total dollar amount of surplus or loss derived from all operating and non-operating activities.

 - Total Net Assets: The difference between the Assets and Liabilities of a hospital.
 Comprised of retained earnings from operations and contributions from donors.
 Changes from year to year are attributable to two major categories (1) increases (decreases) in Unrestricted Net Assets (affected by operations) and (2) changes in Restricted Net Assets (restricted contributions).

 - Assets Whose Use is Limited: The current and non-current monies set aside for specific purposes, such as debt repayment, funded depreciation and other board designated purposes.
 Board-designated funds are most readily available to the organization as the board has the ability to make these funds available if needed.
 This is a valuable measure because it reveals potential resources that the hospital may have available for cash flow if necessary.

-- Net Patient Service Revenue (NPSR) including premium revenue: Revenue a hospital would expect to collect for services provided less contractual allowances.
+- Net Patient Service Revenue (NPSR): Revenue a hospital would expect to collect for services provided less contractual allowances.
 Net Patient Service Revenue is the primary source of revenue for a hospital.